USTA Orange Ball Tournament Comes to Oak Forest

 On Saturday, May 2, 2026, Space City Tennis's Coach Koko (Karen Hackett) and the Next-Gen coaches will host singles and doubles draws for aspiring tennis players aged 10 and under who are currently enrolled in elementary school.
 Following USTA Orange Ball guidelines, these round-robin events will utilize a time-based, no-add scoring format to ensure a fun and exciting experience for all participants.

 "We encourage everyone to enroll in this fast-paced, fun-filled learning event.
-While SCT's afternoon and weekend clinics provide excellent opportunities to learn stroke fundamentals, gaining on-court experience is essential for winning matches," said Coach Koko.
+While afternoon and weekend clinics at FBMS provide excellent opportunities to learn stroke fundamentals, gaining on-court experience in a tournament is essential for winning competitive matches," said Coach Koko.

 "With the new Orange Ball courts at FBMS, our students have the opportunity to travel just a short distance to participate in this no-cost USTA event," added Casler.

-From a logistics perspective, registration is online at the provided link, tennis balls are provided, and rackets are available.
+From a logistics perspective, the Orange Ball registration is online, tennis balls are provided, and rackets are available.
 Both the singles and doubles events will start at 8 AM, with the possibility of a second draw later in the day, depending on enrollment.
 Winners will be awarded a trophy.

 Additionally, water, fruit, and Coach Koko's famous frozen treats will be available.
 And, OFE's favorite crossing guard, Mr. Preston, may be assisting with event parking logistics!